Milton Keynes Council Public Health Act Funerals

 Exemption of Additional Information under The Freedom of Information Act 2000

 In accordance with the Freedom of Information Act 2000 names and addresses have been redacted or withheld under the following two exemptions:

-The Council’s reason for applying for this exemption is that details or all deaths within Milton Keynes are registered.
-Please click here for Milton Keynes Registry Office
+The Council’s reason for applying for this exemption is that details for all deaths within Milton Keynes are registered.
+Please click here for Milton Keynes Registry Office.

 Information that the Council holds on estates passed, or estates to be passed to the Treasury Solicitor is considered to be held on behalf of the Treasury Solicitor's Department.
 Details of estates which have been passed to the Treasury Solicitor can be accessed on the Government Legal Department website.
 You can also visit the Bona Vacantia website.